lightningdevkit/lightningdevkit.org/docs/overview.md

 # Overview

-LDK is a flexible lightning implementation with supporting batteries (or modules).
+LDK is a flexible Lightning implementation with supporting batteries (or modules).

 <div class="h2">To jump into integrating LDK with your application:</div>